Share this article

 Caffeine

-Coffee and other caffeinated drinks including black, white and green tea (which contains the similar compound, theine) are very dangerous and toxic to dogs.
+Coffee and other caffeinated drinks including black, white and green tea, as well as many energy drinks, are very dangerous and toxic to dogs.

 Garlic